FREE MENTAL HEALTH ASSESSMENT. start here

 Prozac is a selective serotonin reuptake inhibitor (SSRI) and Wellbutrin is a norepinephrine dopamine reuptake inhibitor (NDRI).

 Both medications have pros and cons, including some side effects that may make or break your decision to take them.
+You may also be wondering if a combination of Wellbutrin and Prozac together is advised, which we cover in this guide.

 If you’re considering either of these medications, talk with your healthcare provider about your symptoms and concerns.